 On the one hand, activist groups demonstrated some commitment to these techniques: they operated in compartmentalised structures and focussed on retaining the element of secrecy.
 They restricted the details of meetings or protest activities to a small number of members; contained their methods of communication; used technology with caution to avoid leaving a digital footprint; and made sure to destroy paper documents and notes.
 These measures gave them enough confidence to carry out some relatively audacious acts of protest, including the attempted siege of the Ratcliffe-on-Soar power station in 2009 and the firebombing of the Debenhams in Harrow in 1987.

 Furthermore, the police were an ancillary adversary to the groups’ main causes.
 Consequently, activist groups were less likely to recognise and attempt to engage, understand and confront the intelligence threat from law enforcement and the police.
 Activist groups failed to allocate enough resources or attention to even basic defensive CI measures to counter hostile intelligence threats.
-This allowed the undercover officers to infiltrate the groups and gather intelligence to obstruct and disrupt their activities for over 40 years.
+This allowed the undercover officers to infiltrate the groups and gather intelligence to obstruct and disrupt their activities resulting in 40 years of CI failures.

 Additionally, the activities of the politically motivated activist groups often lay in the peripheries of legality and politics, making it difficult to apply a conventional assessment of the risk of serious crime, violence, public disorder or subversion.
 Undercover officers overcame these challenges and successfully and systematically infiltrated the groups to deter and neutralise acts of protest, political violence and public disorder.
 They put relevant and reliable information based on human intelligence and surveillance at the centre of the decision-making process.
 Prioritised gaining a full understanding of the strengths and weaknesses of the activist groups and exploited the activist groups’ lack of basic defensive CI to capitalise on their own competitive advantage and secure success in their mandate.
 This demonstrates the importance of working within a well-defined intelligence model even when the intelligence environment is unfamiliar in order to avail of the tactical, operational and strategic benefits conferred.